Double-click to start typing

 Kevin Leon Felderhoff

-American Handcrafted Heirloom Reclaimed Furniture & Wood Turned Art
+Specializing in American Handcrafted Heirloom Reclaimed Furniture & Wood Turned Art

 Kevin Felderhoff is a woodworker and woodturner currently residing in Brevard, North Carolina.
 He was born and raised in Muenster, Texas and earned a BS in Industrial Technology with an emphasis in Construction Management from Texas State University in San Marcos, Texas.